-A reporter for more than 30 years, Carolyn Lange covers county government and regional news with the West Central Tribune.
+A reporter for more than 30 years, Carolyn Lange covers regional news with the West Central Tribune.

 - Member for

 WILLMAR—The despair that was felt in the Minnesota poultry industry this time last year—after nine million turkeys and chickens were wiped out in an unprecedented outbreak of highly pathogenic avian influenza—was replaced with a sense of determined readiness during a celebration Thursday christening the new Minnesota Poultry Testing Lab in Willmar.
 "This project was born in a crisis," said Dr. Trevor Ames, Dean of Veterinary Medicine at the University of Minnesota.

 WILLMAR—Fear fueled by misinformation—and not science—is a driving force in the anti-GMO movement that could harm agriculture and make it difficult to feed a growing world population.
 That was the message delivered Tuesday during the sixth annual Ag and Animal Science Conference at the MinnWest Technology Campus in Willmar.